cdisc-org/DataExchange-DatasetJson/README.md

     cd typescript
     npm install
     ```
-3. Create a branch from `main` for your updates
+3. Create a branch from `master` for your updates
     ```
     git checkout -b feature/<new_facet>
     ```